gearmann/gettingandcleaningdata/README.md

 * A code book for the tidy data set called `CodeBook.md`

 ###Using run_analysis.R
 This script processes a subset of the data available from the Human Activity Recognition Using Smartphones Data Set.
+The script assumes that the data is contained in a subdirectory of your working directory.

 The site of the original data:
 * http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones